bsmth/content/files/en-us/web/svg/reference/attribute/pointer-events/index.md

 ---
-title: pointer-events
+title: SVG pointer-events attribute
+short-title: pointer-events
 slug: Web/SVG/Reference/Attribute/pointer-events
 page-type: svg-attribute
 browser-compat: svg.global_attributes.pointer-events
 sidebar: svgref
 ---

-The **`pointer-events`** attribute is a presentation attribute that allows defining whether or when an element may be the target of a mouse event.
+The SVG **`pointer-events`** attribute is a presentation attribute that allows defining whether or when an element may be the target of a mouse event.

 > [!NOTE]
 > As a presentation attribute, `pointer-events` also has a CSS property counterpart: {{cssxref("pointer-events")}}.
 When both are specified, the CSS property takes priority.